hcerim/Funk/docs/README.md

 Pure FP languages don't allow in-place updates.

-Following this principle, sorting or filtering should never update existing list but create a new one without affecting the old one, e.g.
+Following this principle, sorting or filtering should never update the existing list but create a new one without affecting the old one, e.g.

 ```c#
 Func<int, bool> isOdd = x => x % 2 == 1;